Setup and Configuration

 and the BidRequest

 The above is just an example template, and it is important to note that no real API calls are being made.
-Effectively, the agent is just simulating a taxi booking response.
+Effectively,

 and BidRequest

-logic, and additional actions for different services.
+logic, and additional actions for different services.2

 Run the Agent